bergerbd/bergerbd.github.io/_pages/home.markdown

 two years.
 Axivion is a static code analysis company, and their tools deal with inner software quality aspects.
-In my time at Axivion, I worked on different parts of their tool suite, starting with the frontends, scripting binding, and their web frontend.
-I also took part in workshops with customers regularly and got an insight into their software development processes.
+In my time at Axivion, I worked on different parts of their tool suite, starting with the frontends, scripting binding, and their web interface.
+I also took part in workshops with customers regularly and gained insight into their software development processes.
 After two years, I decided to return to academia and focus on research.

 ## PhD Topic